jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 ## Talking Points

-* He was chronically in debt.
-Since the war and presidency consumed his attention, his farm crops were chronically unsuccessful and often ran at a loss.
+* Washington was chronically in debt.
+With the war and presidency consuming his attention, his farm crops were chronically unsuccessful and often ran at a loss.
 On top of that, he liked nice things: shopping sprees whenever he traveled, ordering the latest fashions from Europe.
 After assuming the presidency, he ceased to purchase from Europe and instead focused one wearing "Made in the USA" clothing to show his support.